f5devcentral/f5-agility-labs-firewall/docs/class1/lab1/step1.rst

 In this lab, the VE has been configured with the basic system settings and the VLAN/self-IP configurations required for the BIG-IP to communicate and pass traffic on the network.
+Inspect the Virtual Servers which have been configured.
+Note that they are Wwildcard (listen for all traffic) and have SNAT auto-map enabled.
 We’ll now need to configure the BIG-IP to pass it to the back-end server.